GospelTrust/kairos-pt-603/content/_session/syllabus.md

 - You are required to earn at least 85% on the [Midterm] (due week 3) and the Final Test (due week 6).
 The Course Objectives are the key to success on the tests.

-- Submit a [Final] Reflection paper (due week 6) discussing how your life has been affected as a result of your encounter with God through this course.
+- Submit a [Final Reflection paper][Paper 1] (due week 6) discussing how your life has been affected as a result of your encounter with God through this course.
   - What changes has He brought in your understanding, attitudes, and behavior?
   - Who are the people He has placed as counselors in your life?
   - What are the methods which are most effective in bringing you to stillness?